pablobgldo/urban-tide-technical-task/README.md

 ## Functionality
 CSV Upload: Accepts CSV files with a specific format (timestamp, value, category).
 Data Validation: Checks for outliers in the value field.
 Data Insertion: Data is inserted into the database if no outliers are detected.
-The table structure is inferred from the CSV content.

 ## Contact
 For any questions regarding this project, please reach out to Pablo Bravo Galindo at pablobgldo@gmail.com.